Note: This product recently underwent a massive transformation! Read about our new and improved fluency homework in this post.

 Also, fluency passages have to be on the students’ independent level.
 Since 2nd graders are shooting for the 90 words/minute goal, the first 100 words (or so) I tried to keep to a 2nd grade level.
 (Let me tell you that was a trick with some of the biographies!)
 I figured kids who could read faster than that needed more of a challenge, so the text gets harder the further you go.
 Also, as the year progresses the overall texts get more complex.

 At the bottom of the story is a place for mom or dad to record the words read.
+(Update: this portion now reads “day 1” etc. instead of the days of the week so you can use it more flexibly.)

 If you notice in the corner there: RF.2.4.
 That’s the core standard.